WhatTheGabe/WhatTheGabe/README.md

-- 👋 Hi, I’m @WhatTheGabe
+- 👋 Hi, I’m WhatTheGabe, but you can call me Gabe.
-- 👀 I’m interested in games, design, programmation and music
+- 👀 I’m interested in games, design, programmation and music.
-- 🌱 I’m currently learning design and programmation
+- 🌱 I’m currently learning design and programmation.
-- 💞️ I’m looking to collaborate on new projects
+- 💞️ I’m looking to collaborate on new projects.
 - 📫 How to reach me?
-You can follow me on Instagram @iamgabem
+You can follow me on Instagram @iamgabem.

 <!---
 WhatTheGabe/WhatTheGabe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.